ifHamzah93/cheese-mvc-react/walkthrough/5-rest-api-deployment.md

     - quit
         - > `\q`

+## Start the Service
+- terminal:
+    - > `sudo systemctl start cheese-api.service`
+    - wait a few seconds for it to start up
+    - > `telnet localhost 8080`
+        - you should see `Connected to localhost.`
+        - this means everything went well!
+- exit from the SSH connection
+    - terminal: `exit`

 # Create the ELB

 ## Create Public Subnet
 Using an ELB requires two subnets across different availability zones

 - services > VPC
 - sidebar -> subnets
 - click [create subnet] button